FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/parts_list/index.md

 ---
 layout: default
-title: SSTuino Innovator's Kit v2 Parts List
 nav_exclude: true
 ---

+# SSTuino Innovator's Kit v2 Parts List

 > **Note:** Please do not plug in the SSTuino II and/or its components to your learning device or any power source first.
 We will get to it very soon. :)